SD2E/sbh-metrics/README-reactor.md

 # Make sure you have a fresh token at TACC
 auth-tokens-refresh

-# Next, deploy the actor
+# Next, deploy the actor - this will provide the ACTOR_ID
 abaco deploy

+# Give the Jenkins user permission to execute
+abaco permissions -u sd2emon -p EXECUTE ACTOR_ID
 ```

 At the end of the deploy, the actor id is displayed.